acmbpdc/coding-bootcamp/sessions/02-basics-of-python/README.md

 ValueError: not enough values to unpack (expected 4, got 3)
 ```

-You can convert a string to a list using type casting.
-Casting refers to converting one data type into another
+You can convert an `str` object or a string to a `list` using type casting

 ```python
 >>> list("python")	# breaks the string into a list of characters ['p', 'y', 't', 'h', 'o', 'n']
 ```

+> Type casting or type coercion refers to converting one data type into another.

-We can use type casting to better understand the range function
+We can use type casting to better understand the `range` function

 ```python
 >>> list(range(5))		# returns a list of elements from 0 to 4